COVID-19 Vaccine Information

 Your COVID-19 vaccine clinic was organized so well, and everyone who assisted me were pleasant, professional and seemed to really enjoy helping the community. – Susie

-Community Health Alliance is providing the COVID-19 vaccine to patients and non-patients by appointment only in the following ways:
+Community Health Alliance is providing the COVID-19 vaccine to patients and non-patients by appointment only.
+See below for specific details regarding vaccines, age groups and timelines.

-- Janssen (Johnson & Johnson) COVID-19 vaccine for people who are 18 years of age or older
+- Moderna COVID-19 vaccine booster for people who are 18 years of age or older (see below for details)

 - Third Pfizer or Moderna COVID-19 vaccine to people who are moderately or severely immunocompromised (see below for details)